State Discretization for Continuous-State MDPs in Infectious Disease Control: Algorithms

 \subsection{Constructing a Corresponding Transition Matrix}

 Once a suitable discretization of a continuous state space has been constructed, we additionally need a transition matrix between these discretized states to capture the dynamics for use in an MDP framework.
-To do this, we present Algorithm~\ref{sample}, which draws samples from each discretized state to determine the frequency of transitions to subsequent states via the function $f(\mathbf{X}_t,\pi_t)$ and $G$.
+To do this, we use a well-known sample average approximation (SAA)-based algorithm (hereafter referred to as Algorithm 2), commonly utilized in various algorithms \citep{kim2015guide,bertsimas2018robust,zhang2024sampling}.
+In our approach, SAA draws samples from each discretized state to determine the frequency of transitions to subsequent states via the function $f(\mathbf{X}_t,\pi_t)$ and $G$ \citep{hernandez2012discrete}.
+The detailed algorithm steps are provided in the Appendix.

-In Algorithm~\ref{sample}, we draw $c$ samples within each region in $G$ and count the frequency of the transitions from the current region to other regions using policy $\pi_t$ and $f(\mathbf{X}_t,\pi_t)$.
+In Algorithm 2, we draw $c$ samples within each region in $G$ and count the frequency of the transitions from the current region to other regions using policy $\pi_t$ and $f(\mathbf{X}_t,\pi_t)$.
 By sampling and counting the transitions from the original system, we approximate the underlying transition probabilities directly.
 Creating approximated transition probability matrices in this way offers a practical approach to capturing the essential dynamics of the system and enables efficient decision-making at the population level.